by Mike Ratliff

 Notice that those who do finish this race run it patiently.
 They lay aside every weight, and the sin that easily besets them.
 They learn to be Spirit-filled.
 They learn to live godly lives.
 They are able to do these things by constantly looking unto Jesus.
 They may suffer much, but Jesus lead the way by enduring the cross, despising the shame.
 Through His joy, which He give to His children liberally, they can run this race with patience and endurance.

 What must we to do?
 Let us commit ourselves to lives of patient obedience.
 We must learn to be Spirit-filled; then as we draw near to the finish line we will discover that there will be multitudes awaiting us, cheering us on as we cross that finish line.
-My Dad will be 84 next month.
-His running days are long gone.
-However, there is another race that he is running.
-I suspect that the finish line is fast approaching.
+My Dad ran marathons into his 70’s.
+He lived to be 86 and went to be with his Lord in 2010.
+He finished his race well.
 In a way, I envy him.